Edmonton Elks: Team records and achievements

+The team has the distinction of setting two opposite North American professional sports records: from a success standpoint, Edmonton made the playoffs for 34 consecutive years from 1972 to 2005.
+At the other end, the Elks hold the dubious record of longest losing streak, home, and longest winless streak, home, set when they passed 21 on July 29, 2023.
+These streaks ended at 22, with the first home win under the Elks name coming August 27, 2023.
+This record was previously held by the 1953 St. Louis Browns.

-The Elks have also led the CFL in attendance for many years.
+The Elks have also led the CFL in yearly attendance many times.
 As of August 2016, Edmonton had the highest average attendance in the league 27 times since moving to Commonwealth Stadium in 1978.

 Team alumni have figured prominently in Alberta political life: past players include two former provincial premiers (Peter Lougheed and Donald Getty), a former mayor of Edmonton (Bill Smith), and a lieutenant-governor (Norman Kwong).
+Athletes of significance in other professional sports that played for the Elks include professional wrestler and WWE champion Roman Reigns, who played under his birthname Joe Anoa'i in 2008.

 Wall of Honour

 The Edmonton Elks have a policy of honouring the players who have best represented the team on the field.
 The player's name, number and seasons played with the Edmonton Elks are displayed on the edge of the concrete separating the field level from the lower bowl of Commonwealth Stadium.
-The Elks keep the numbers in circulation rather than retire them from use.
+The Elks keep most of the numbers in circulation rather than retire them from use.
+However, the team has had the numbers of Warren Moon (1), Don Warrington (21), and Rollie Miles (98) removed from circulation and are no longer issued.